Alvin Luedecke: Later life

 Luedecke retired from the Air Force in 1958 to replace Kenneth D. Nichols as General Manager of the Atomic Energy Commission.
 In 1964 Luedecke was appointed Deputy Director of the Jet Propulsion Laboratory.
 Over the next three years he worked on the unmanned Ranger, Mariner, Surveyor and Voyager space exploration programs.
 For his services to NASA, he was awarded the NASA Exceptional Service Medal in 1968.

-That year he returned to Texas A&M as an associate dean of engineering, engineering research coordinator and associate director of the Texas Engineering Experiment Station.
-He became acting president for seven months after the death of Earl Rudder in 1970.
+That year he returned to Texas A&M University as an associate dean of engineering, engineering research coordinator and associate director of the Texas A&M Engineering Experiment Station.
+He became acting president for seven months after the death of James Earl Rudder in 1970.
 He then served as executive vice president for six years.
 A science building on the campus was named in his honor in 1994.

-He died in San Antonio, Texas, on 8 August 1998 and was buried at Fort Sam Houston National Cemetery in San Antonio.
+He died in San Antonio, Texas, on 9 August 1998 and was buried at Fort Sam Houston National Cemetery in San Antonio.
 He was survived by his wife Isabelle, son, Alvin R. Luedecke Jr., daughters Jan Lee Maynard and Miriam Luedecke, and six sisters.